 The four most common types of internal parasites are Ascarids, Bots, Strongyles and Tapeworms.

-– Tapeworms – Tapeworms take a different approach to infecting your horse.
-Forage mites in the grass eat tapeworm eggs; the tapeworm larvae then develop within the mites.
+Tapeworms take a different approach to infecting your horse.
+Forage mites in the grass eat tapeworm eggs.
+The tapeworm larvae then develop within the mites.
 The horse ingests the forage mites during grazing.
 Now that the larvae are in the horse’s gut they can develop into maturity.
 They adhere themselves to the gut wall at the ileo-caecal junction, thusly increases the risk of intestinal obstruction or rupture due to inflammation at the attached site.

 How does a horse get worms/parasites?

 Horses can get worms when turned out with infected horses or when they are turned out in a contaminated pasture.
 In both cases, it is likely the horse will become infected.
 Pastures become contaminated with the eggs and larvae or parasitic worms through the manure of an infected horse’s manure.
 This then mixes in the grass of the pasture.
 As your horse grazes, the eggs and larvae are ingested.
 A pasture can stay infected for a considerable amount of time so always keep that in mind.